Check your balance and transfer funds instantly with online banking.

 - You should always keep your password and PIN to yourself.

-When it comes to savings accounts, one of the strengths of online banking – 24/7 access to your account – can also be a problem for some people.
+For savings accounts, one of the strengths of online banking – 24/7 access to your account – can also be a problem for some people.
 With the ability to quickly and easily access your funds at any hour of the day, the temptation to dip into their savings balance unnecessarily can be too strong a temptation for some people.

 Infographic: Online banking statistics